-There has been much work on non-stationary GP modeling, with many contributions from spatial and ML communities.
-We see these methods falling into three categories: \begin{itemize} \item {\bf Non-stationary kernels:} adapt the GP kernel formulation spatially so dynamics are no longer strictly a function of relative distance.
+There has been much work on nonstationary GP modeling, with many contributions from spatial and ML communities.
+We see these methods falling into three categories: \begin{itemize} \item {\bf Nonstationary kernels:} adapt the GP kernel formulation spatially so that dynamics are no longer strictly a function of relative distance.
 These methods originate from spatial statistics, where the focus is on low input dimension. \item {\bf Divide-and-conquer:} partition the input space and use traditional stationary GPs independently in each region.
 Localization is common in surrogate modeling and in geospatial contexts, but such schemes forfeit a degree of global scope when strong long-range dynamics are present. \item {\bf Spatial warping:} nonlinearly map inputs so that the process can be depicted as plausibly stationary.
-The most recently popular of these these being the ``deep Gaussian process'' \cite[DGP;][]{damianou2013deep} which uses a stationary GP as the warping function.
-DGPs combine non-stationary and global modeling, albeit at the cost of some additional computation.
-Although this modern approach is inspired by recent advances in deep neural networks (DNNs) in machine learning, it actually originated in the spatial and computer modeling literature a decade before DNNs came on the scene. \end{itemize} In the remainder of this chapter, after a brief review of stationary GPs, we will address each of these three categories, keeping an eye on surrogate modeling applications and publicly available implementations.
+The most recently popular of these these is the ``deep Gaussian process'' \cite[DGP;][]{damianou2013deep} which uses a stationary GP as the warping function.
+DGPs combine nonstationary and global modeling, albeit at the cost of some additional computation.
+Although this modern approach is inspired by recent advances in deep neural networks (DNNs) in machine learning, it actually originated in the spatial and computer modeling literature a decade before DNNs became popular. \end{itemize} In the remainder of this chapter, after a brief review of stationary GPs, we will address each of these three categories, keeping an eye on surrogate modeling applications and publicly available implementations.